jakewilliami/scripts/README.md

 ```
 echo 'export PATH=$PATH:/path/to/dir' >> ~/.bash_profile
 ```
+You may need to restart terminal after this step.
 To make the script executable, simply type (in the directory of your script)
 ```
 chmod u+x <name_of_script>`
 ```